 So, I went off to Sam Smith park with my Olympus OM-1 and a roll of FERRANIA P30 ALPHA to see how this would all work out.
 I particularly sought scenes with a decent shadow contrast, just to explore and see what kind of mood I can create.
 The day itself was an average July day, with some cloud but mostly sunny.
 The late afternoon delivered the light variety I wanted.
 I based my exposure on the Sunny 16 rule, aiming for the mid-tones.
 A handful of images from this, the second test roll, give a pretty good idea what is possible with P30.

-I developed this roll in 1+1 dilution of Ilford Perceptol powder developer.
-In a small Patterson tank with 300ml of solution, I agitated with the rotation rod for the initial 10 seconds and then for 10 seconds each minute.
+I developed this roll in 1+1 dilution of ILFORD Perceptol powder developer.
+In a small Paterson tank with 300ml of solution, I agitated with the rotation rod for the initial 10 seconds and then for 10 seconds each minute.
 The total development time I used for P30 ALPHA was 20 minutes.
-For finish, I used Kodak Stop bath and Ilford Rapid Fixer in 1+4 dilution.
+To finish, I used Kodak Stop bath and Ilford Rapid Fixer in 1+4 dilution.

-I am very pleased with results of this combination.
-While “regular” exposure would likely demonstrate middle of the road capability, where P30 really holds my interest is in the high contrast scenes.
-Like with so many other films, things get interesting at the extreme end of exposure range.
+I am very pleased with the results of this combination.
+While “regular” exposure would likely demonstrate middle-of-the-road capability, where P30 really holds my interest is in the high contrast scenes.
+Like with so many other films, things get interesting at the extreme end of the exposure range.

 Planning to head out again.
 I would definitely set my sights on shooting more dark negative space scenes, perhaps less aggressively exposed (more towards the shadows) and really working the “bench-type” scene in more detail.
 Once my order of Perceptol arrives, this may be the very thing to do with the remaining rolls from my Alpha order.

 Get your own 5 Frames featured by submitting your article using this form or by sending an email via the contact link at the top of the page.